DimaKudosh/pydfs-lineup-optimizer/docs/rules.rst

 Positions for same team
 -----------------------
 For setting positions for same team you should call `set_positions_for_same_team` method of optimizer.
 It accepts list with positions that must be selected from one team.
+You can specify multiple positions stacks as well.

 .. code-block:: python

     optimizer.set_positions_for_same_team(['QB', 'WR', 'WR'])
+    optimizer.set_positions_for_same_team(['WR', 'WR', 'WR'], ['RB', 'RB'])

 Number of specific positions